• IntroWho we are

 GORGES OF ALCANTARA

-The river Alcantara marks the boundary between the Provinces of Messina and Catania.
+Surroundings Taormina, The river Alcantara marks the boundary between the Provinces of Messina and Catania.
 The Greeks called the river “Akesines”, the Arabs “Al-Quàntarah” (“the bridge”).
-Along 48 Km (30 miles) of its lenght it brushes up against the territory of Randazzo and flows on towards the coast, separating the volcano Mt.
+Along 27 Km of its lenght it brushes up against the territory of Randazzo and flows on towards the coast, separating the volcano Mt.
 Etna from the mountains to the north.

 The spectacular gorges were created by the erosion and cooling of the lava flowing from the crater of Mount Dolce, between Linguaglossa and Randazzo, on the Etna massif.